googolenergy/DocuMate/README.md

    2. **Insert** every object from your `docs.json` into its matching collection (`functions`, `parameters`, etc.).

 5. **Verify** in MongoDB Compass
    Open your `docu-mate-db` and confirm that all seven collections are populated with your data.

----

-That’s it!
-Just edit your JSON, run **Generate Documentation**, and your database stays in sync. 🚀